This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Blood tests are done to measure your child's blood sugar levels.
 These tests may also be done to find the cause of your child's hypoglycemia.

 - Fasting tests may be done.
-Caregivers watch your child closely during a period of time in which your child does not eat.
+Healthcare providers watch your child closely during a period of time in which your child does not eat.
 This test is done to see if, and when hypoglycemia occurs.

 - An oral glucose tolerance test may be done.
 After your child has fasted for 8 hours, his or her blood sugar level is tested.
 Your child is then given a glucose drink.
 His or her blood sugar level is checked after 1 hour and again after 2 hours.
 Healthcare providers look at how much his blood sugar level increases from the first check.

 Treatment depends on the cause of your child's hypoglycemia.
 For example, healthcare providers may change your child's diet if he has ketotic hypoglycemia.
 Your child may need to be fed often.
 He or she may also need to be on a high-protein, high-carbohydrate diet.
 Some foods that contain protein are red meat, poultry (chicken and turkey), fish, beans, eggs, and nuts.
 Some foods that contain carbohydrate are bread, tortillas, cereal, rice, and pasta.

 Without treatment, your child's brain may not grow and develop as it should.
 Hypoglycemia that occurs over a long period of time can lead to mental retardation, seizures, or both.